How Much Does Welding School in Louisiana Cost?

 Item Typical Cost Range Notes

-Basic welding kit $200–$800 helmets, gloves, boots
+Basic welding kit $200–$800 Helmet, gloves, boots, and protective gear

-Contingency 5–10% unexpected repairs or replacements
+Contingency 5–10% Unexpected repairs or replacements

 Short-Term and Non-Credit Welding Options